 Alvotech Appoints Sarah Tanksley as Chief Quality Officer

-/EIN News/ -- REYKJAVIK, Iceland, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today announced that Sarah Tanksley will join its corporate leadership team as Chief Quality Officer, effective October 14.
+REYKJAVIK, Iceland, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Alvotech ALVO, a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today announced that Sarah Tanksley will join its corporate leadership team as Chief Quality Officer, effective October 14.
 Ms. Tanksley succeeds Reem Malki, who is stepping down for personal reasons.

 "Sarah has been actively working with Alvotech as a consultant and we are very pleased that she will join our team in this new capacity," said Mark Levick, Chief Executive Officer of Alvotech.
 "Her familiarity with our operation facilitates a smooth transition and we are excited to benefit further from her experience in regulatory compliance and GMP.
 Sarah brings strong capabilities to the role of Chief Quality Officer, having excelled in regulatory agency roles as well as a respected industry practitioner.
 I also want to thank Reem for her vital contribution to the Alvotech team, as we built a world-class biosimilars development and manufacturing platform and achieved successful market launches of our first biosimilar in both Europe and Canada."